 We're all dying to see what super-8 looks like in HD, right?
-How about My Winnipeg getting a spine number as well?

 The most cynical movie I know.
 A film that says even when you have your heart in the right place, you do everything right, you can still be taken advantage of.
 Devastating by the final shot, and the more it lingers in your thoughts, the more disturbing it grows.